February 4th, 2020 / 0 Comments

 Therefore, like other parts of the body, the brain can be affected negatively by excess weight.
 Moreover, the brain is a major contributor to how we eat and exercise, such as controlling our motivation to be healthy, our desire for food and our impulse control.
 Because of all of these factors, it is important to think about the correlation between weight and mental health.

-Mental health disorders common in obese youth
+Mental health disorders common in youth who are affected by obesity

 Others report the onset of depression due to feeling socially isolated or being teased about their weight.
 In turn, these experiences of depression or anxiety often make it more difficult to engage in behaviors that might improve health, such as eating well or exercising.
 Depression often makes motivation difficult, and kids who are concerned about others judging them may be reluctant to engage in activities like exercising in public.

 Obesity and mental health research at Children’s National Hospital